jan-glx/jan-glx.github.io/_pages/index.md

 CRISPR family of proteins, with the long-term goal of helping making gene-editing techniques safe for clinical use.
 I work with a team from the Finkelstein lab to develop high-throughput methods for looking at millions of CRISPR-DNA interactions in parallel.
-This includes the Chip-Hybridized Affinity Mapping Platform (CHAMP), which repurposes Next Generation Sequencing chips to perform massively parallel assays on sequenced DNA, as well as new methods currently in development.
+This includes the Chip-Hybridized Association Mapping Platform (CHAMP), which repurposes Next Generation Sequencing chips to perform massively parallel assays on sequenced DNA, as well as new methods currently in development.
 Along the way, I realized we needed higher-performing DNA barcodes than were available with current methods, i.e.  more barcodes using fewer bases with better error-correction properties and thus